Gladstone, OR

 715 people

-As of 2023, 6.57% of Gladstone, OR residents (788 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.57% of Gladstone, OR residents (788 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Gladstone, OR was 5.96%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Gladstone, OR compared to that of it's neighboring and parent geographies.